 - Irony: Sgt.
-Patterson, the bullying Territorial Army self-defence instructor who proudly lectures a 'survival of the fittest' philosophy, suffers a complete breakdown when actually transported into an environment where he has to put this philosophy into practice.
+Patterson, the bullying Territorial Army self-defence instructor who proudly lectures a "survival of the fittest" philosophy, suffers a complete breakdown when actually transported into an environment where he has to put this philosophy into practice.
 He spends most of the story as a cowering wreck.

-- Nothing Exciting Ever Happens Here: Perivale
+- Nothing Exciting Ever Happens Here: Ace describes Perivale as such.

 - One-Word Title

 - Pressure Point: The Doctor briefly paralyses the Sergeant by poking him in the forehead.